SmoothWAN/SmoothWAN/README.md

 Also includes <a href="https://github.com/porech/engarde">Engarde</a> and <a href="https://github.com/wangyu-/tinyfecVPN">TinyFEC VPN</a> as alternative and self-hosting solutions.<br>

-Visit the documentation at [SmoothWAN website](https://www.smoothwan.com) or [Github Pages](http://smoothwan.github.io/SmoothWAN-docs) for information and guide.
+Visit the [wiki](http://smoothwan.github.io/SmoothWAN-docs) for information and guides.

 *Supported hardware*
+(order by performance)

 - PC Intel/AMD
+- NanoPi R6S (beta)
+- Banana Pi R3 (untested)
+- Raspberry Pi 4 / Pi 400
+- Banana Pi R64 (untested)
 - GL.iNet Flint
 - GL.iNet Slate AX
-- Raspberry Pi 4 / Pi 400
-- Banana Pi R64/R3 (untested)

 Only supporting devices that are difficult to brick/damage with 3rd party firmware. (read-only bootloader with no restrictions)